v1pinx/v1pinx/README.md

 ## What I'm Doing

-- 🔭 Working on my skills
+- 🔭 Working on new technologies
 - 🌱 Learning Node.js & more
 - 📫 How to contact me: v1pin (Discord),